Best Castle Stays in Scotland

 image source: booking.com

-The Fonab Castle hotel has an all-rounded list of things to do, and all you have to do is choose what memory you want to make there.
+The Fonab Castle Hotel has an all-rounded list of things to do, and all you have to do is choose what memory you want to make there.
 You can have a wedding here, dining, afternoon tea, and private dining, and you can also make reservations.
 There is a lot of wellness and a spa to help with that.
 A honeymoon in a castle is one of the things I have to do, and I know exactly where.
 Fonab.

 9) Edinburgh Castle